ElmirDzaka/Automated-ILP-Scheduler/README.md

 ### Tests

-* Each test has shell scripts that can be run that show off the error checking implemented in the code:
+* Each test has shell scripts that show off the error checking implemented in the code:

 `cd ../test/`